sreejithsekhar/ml/README.md

 # ml
-Sample code from Classification algorithms
+Sample codes from the book "Python Machine Learning"